-We have audited the annual accounts and consolidated accounts of Tradedoubler AB (publ) except for the corporate governance statement on pages 7-12 and the statutory sustainability report on pages 6-7 for the year 2020.
-The annual accounts and consolidated accounts of the company are included on pages 1-46 in this document.
+We have audited the annual accounts and consolidated accounts of Tradedoubler AB (publ) except for the corporate governance statement on pages 8-12 and the statutory sustainable report on pages 6-8 for the year 2021.
+The annual accounts and consolidated accounts of the company are included on pages 13-46 in this document.

-In our opinion, the annual accounts have been prepared in accordance with the Annual Accounts Act and present fairly, in all material respects, the financial position of the parent company as of 31 December 2020 and its financial performance and cash flow for the year then ended in accordance with the Annual Accounts Act.
-The consolidated accounts have been prepared in accordance with the Annual Accounts Act and present fairly, in all material respects, the financial position of the group as of 31 December 2020 and their financial performance and cash flow for the year then ended in accordance with International Financial Reporting Standards (IFRS), as adopted by the EU, and the Annual Accounts Act.
-Our opinions do not cover the corporate governance statement on pages 7-12 and the statutory sustainability report on pages 6-7.
+In our opinion, the annual accounts have been prepared in accordance with the Annual Accounts Act and present fairly, in all material respects, the financial position of the parent company as of 31 December 2021 and its financial performance and cash flow for the year then ended in accordance with the Annual Accounts Act.
+The consolidated accounts have been prepared in accordance with the Annual Accounts Act and present fairly, in all material respects, the financial position of the group as of 31 December 2021 and their financial performance and cash flow for the year then ended in accordance with International Financial Reporting Standards (IFRS), as adopted by the EU, and the Annual Accounts Act.
 The statutory administration report is consistent with the other parts of the annual accounts and consolidated accounts.